Custom Database Action Script Environment Best Practices

 npm modules are supported, read Can I require: Auth0 Extensibility.

 npm module that is not supported out-of-the-box, then you can make a request via the Auth0 support portal or through your Auth0 representative.
 Auth0 will evaluate your request to determine suitability.
 There is currently no support in Auth0 for the user of

 npm modules from private repositories.

 Auth0 action scripts support the notion of environment variables, accessed via what is defined as the globally-available

 configuration object should be treated as read-only and should be used for storing sensitive information, such as credentials or API keys for accessing external identity stores.
 This mitigates having security-sensitive values hardcoded in an action script.

-configuration object can also be used to support whatever Software Development Life Cycle (SDLC) best practice strategies you employ by allowing you to define variables that have tenant-specific values.
+configuration object can also be used to support whatever Software Development Life Cycle (SDLC) best practice strategies you employ, such as setting up multiple environments, by allowing you to define variables that have tenant-specific values.
 This mitigates hardcoded values in an action script, which may change depending upon which tenant is executing it.

 Auth0 serverless Webtask containers are provisioned from a pool that is associated with each Auth0 tenant.
 Each container instance makes available a global object, which can be accessed across all action scripts that execute within it (the container instance).
 The global object acts as a global variable that is unique to the container and that can be used to define information—or even functions—that can be used across all action scripts that run in it (the container instance).

 This means that the global object can be used to cache expensive resources, as long as those resources are not user-specific.
 For example, an Access Token for a third-party (e.g., logging) API that provides non user-specific functionality could be stored.
 Or it could be used to store an Access Token to your own non user-specific API defined in Auth0 and obtained via use of the Client Credentials flow.